kethanse66-cyber/gold-macro-quant-research/README.md

 - Trading is allowed only during healthy volatility environments

 - Day 3: Added volatility-gated system state logic (ACTIVE / INACTIVE)
+- ## Day 4 Notes

+- Learned what Average True Range (ATR) actually measures
+- Implemented ATR using True Range instead of simple price change
+- ATR shows how volatile gold is, not where price will go
+- Added two ATR periods to compare short vs medium volatility
+- This will be useful later for risk, position size, and stop levels

 ## Disclaimer